npm/npm/doc/cli/disputes.md

 later, some other user wants to use that name.
 Here are some common ways that happens (each of these is based on actual events.)

-1. Bob writes a JavaScript module `foo`, which is not node-specific.
+1. Joe writes a JavaScript module `foo`, which is not node-specific.
-   Bob doesn't use node at all.
-Joe wants to use `foo` in node, so he wraps it in an npm module.
-Some time later, Bob starts using node, and wants to take over management of his program.
+   Joe doesn't use node at all.
+Bob   wants to use `foo` in node, so he wraps it in an npm module.
+Some time later, Joe starts using node, and wants to take over management of his program.
 2. Bob writes an npm module `foo`, and publishes it.
 Perhaps much later, Joe finds a bug in `foo`, and fixes it.
 He sends a pull